What is IPL photorejuvenation?

 - Avoid the use of skin care containing active ingredients such as retinol vitamin c, glycolic acid, lactic acid, perfumes and colours for 1 week after your treatment.

-- There are always potential complications regarding IPL, however at the Rodin Clinic we perform test patches which enable us to accurately evaluate any potential problems.
+There are always potential complications regarding IPL.
+At the Rodin Clinic we perform test patches on new clients which enable us to accurately evaluate any potential problems.